Konni Zilliacus: Expulsion from Labour party

 Zilliacus was frequently accused of being a communist because he was sympathetic to Soviet policies and frequently contributed articles to liberal British publications, but he was not affiliated with the Communist Party of Great Britain.
 In 1947 George Orwell called him one of the "crypto-communists in Westminster."
 1949, Zilliacus voted against joining NATO and remained an open critic of Foreign Secretary Ernest Bevin and his anti-Soviet policies.
 In 1949, he was expelled from the party, along with Leslie Solley.
 To compensate, he helped found the Labour Independent Group, although he would later leave the group when it supported Joseph Stalin over Josip Broz Tito.
 He sought re-election in the 1950 general election, but he lost his seat to Labour Party candidate Arthur Moody.
-Zilliacus was also sympathetic to Communist Yugoslavia.
+Zilliacus was also sympathetic to Yugoslavia.

 During the show-trial of Rudolf Slánský in Czechoslovakia in 1952, Slánský was forced to confess that he had given information to Zilliacus while "planning the restoration of capitalism in Czechoslovakia"; Zilliacus dismissed the accusation as "quite fantastic".